 Delaware County is moving toward a performance-based budgeting approach, which relies heavily on evidence-based metrics.
 In preparation for the 2023 budget, the County engaged the services of the firm PFM to assist in the process.
-Starting with the internal support functions (Executive Director's Office, Budget Management, Personnel, Information Technology, and Central Purchasing), the County will develop templates in 2023 that will be used more broadly across the County's General Fund agencies in 2024.
 Departments that rely principally on state and federal grant funding have reporting mechanisms in place to meet the evidentiary standards required by the grants.
 These same standards are and will be applied to uses of ARPA funding.
 Several examples are provided below, with details provided in Section 2.0 - Project Inventory.

-- In support of the calculation of lost revenues, the County engaged the accounting firm Maher Duessel to review revenues for years of 2020 and 2021, and calculate losses from the base year of 2019.
-The total claimed losses of \$39.9M are based upon actual, audited financials and meet ARPA standards for the calculation. - The award to the Child Care Professionals Network (CCPN) provides funding to offset increased costs qualified child care providers are encountering so that parents can return to work.
+- In support of the calculation of lost revenues, the County engaged the accounting firm Maher Duessel to review revenues for years of 2020 and 2021 and calculate losses from the base year of 2019.
+The total claimed losses of \$39.9M are based upon actual, audited financials and meet ARPA standards for the calculation. - The award to the Child Care Professionals Network (CCPN) provides funding to offset increased costs qualified childcare providers are encountering so that parents can return to work.
 CCPN's funding under ARPA has been awarded sequentially, based upon use factors including number of families served, family size, income levels, number of children served, children served by zip code and ethnicity. - The award to the Community Action Agency of Delaware County (CAADC) to support the County's Volunteer Income Tax Assistance (VITA) program supported many low-income families in filing tax returns to ensure they received Child Tax Credit and other benefits allowable under the federal tax code.
 CAADC reported the number of families served in 2021 over 2020 as an evidentiary measure. - Several awards were made for the procurement of services and equipment, including the Recorder of Deeds eRecords Management, Workforce Development's Digital Literacy, the Commerce Center's Holiday Village, COVID-19 Response, Library Digital Services, and the Planning Department's award to Alta Design to prepare the County's RAISE grant.
-The expenditure of these funds has been validated based upon receipts of goods and services. - ARPA funds programmed for construction are measured against the schedules of values provided in the grant agreements and design and construction documents.
+The expenditure of these funds has been validated based upon receipts of good and services. - ARPA funds programmed for construction are measured against the schedules of values provided in the grant agreements and design and construction documents.
 Applicable projects include construction of facilities for the Delaware County Health Department and the award to renovate the historic Lansdowne Theater.